icebert04/icebert04.github.io/_posts/2018-2-7-let's-ride.md

 I don't know about you, but I'm considering in getting a travelling machine that will lead me to new adventures.
 Maybe getting a 2nd hand scooter would be more suitable for me.

 If you are also living in a cave for so long (like me).
-Let's hook up, get bike and together...
-Let's Ride!
+Let's hook up, get bike and together... **Let's Ride**!